 That beastly combat-orientated hulk of a game For Honor is almost upon us.
 Across the battlefield, the blood-beaten roar of the Vikings, the formidable clash of the Knights' metal plates and the resolute, but ferocious silence of the Samurai can be heard amongst the carnage.
 Most fans, I think, have decided which faction they will be joining the ranks of, but not everyone has yet decided which weapon they'll be wielding.

-All You Need To Know: Weapons, Armor & Features Of The Nine 'For Honor' Classes
+All You Need To Know: Best Weapons, Armor & Features Of The Nine 'For Honor' Classes

 These choices will depend on the #ForHonor classes that were announced last year, if more are added we'll be sure to update.
 But each of the twelve that were announced look fierce and threatening, all with different weapons, fighting styles and characteristics.
 Everyone is guaranteed to be satisfied by the strength on display.
 Which will you choose?
 Let's get started!